hubmapconsortium/portal-ui/README.md

 Note: Searchkit, our interface to Elasticsearch, has changed significantly in the lastest release.
 Documentation for version 2.0 can be found [here](https://github.com/searchkit/searchkit/tree/6f3786657c8afa6990a41acb9f2371c28b2e0986/packages/searchkit-docs).

 ### Changelog files
 Every PR should be reviewed, and every PR should include a new `CHANGELOG-something.md` at the root of the repository.
-These are concatenated by `etc/build/push.sh`.
+These are concatenated by `etc/build/push.sh` during deploy.

 ### File and directory structure conventions